-As with other golf course architects of his era, Walter Travis had no formal education or training in landscape or golf course design, and there was very limited golf course design literature available.
-His hands-on experience began just three years into his amateur golf career, when he worked with Scotsman John Duncan Dunn in the layout of the Ekwanok CC golf course in Manchester, VT.
+As with other golf course architects of his era, Walter Travis had no formal education or training in landscape or golf course design and, at the time, there was very limited golf course design literature available.
+His hands-on experience began just three years into his amateur golf career, when he worked with Scotsman John Duncan Dunn in the creation of the Ekwanok CC golf course in Manchester, VT.
 Given his background, coming from a family of Scottish golf course designers, Dunn likely played a leading role in developing the overall golf course plan.
-But, upon Dunn’s return to New York City, Travis remained to oversee the construction.
+But, according to anecdotal reports, upon Dunn’s return to New York City, Travis remained to oversee the construction.
 Travis and Dunn collaborated on other golf course projects over the next few years.

 In addition to his experiences with Dunn, the development of Travis’s golf course design concepts was greatly influenced by his observations of golf courses in the United Kingdom during an extended stay in 1900-01.
 He took special note of the undulating terrain of British links, their lack of trees, the numerous and strategically dispersed bunkers, and the greens defined by natural contours of the land.
 He wrote, “Their courses demand mastery of both scientific slicing and pulling and getting the full measure of every conceivable stroke that occurs in the game” (1901), thus producing better players.